Zerodha charges one of the lowest brokerage fees of flat Rs. 20 for Intraday trading in India.

 DP charges are applicable whenever you sell shares from your Demat account.

 Only Rs.
 13.50 is charged.
-Doesn’t matter whether you sell 1 share of SBI or 1000 shares.
+It doesn’t matter whether you sell 1 share of SBI or 1000 shares.

-But if you sold 1 share of SBI and 1 share of Reliance then 13.50 +13.50 = Rs.
+But if you sell 1 share of SBI and 1 share of Reliance then 13.50 +13.50 = Rs.
 27 as DP charges need to be paid.

 Zerodha Charges for Cancelled Orders